 Release Date: June 19, 2018

-My Thoughts: The Incorrigible Children of Ashton Place series is adorable and I love its intermingling of comedy, mystery, and fantasy.
-I’ve been waiting over a year to finish this series, so I’m eager to get my hands on this last book.
+My Thoughts: The Incorrigible Children of Ashton Place series is adorable, so I’m eager to get my hands on this last book.

 Synopsis: Unhappy Penelope Lumley is trapped in unhappy Plinkst!
 Even the beets for which Plinkst is inexplicably famous fail to grow in this utterly miserable Russian village.
 Penelope anxiously counts the days and wonders how she will ever get back to England in time to save all the Ashtons—who, she now knows, include herself and the Incorrigible children, although their precise location on the family tree is still a mystery—from their accursèd fate.
 Her daring scheme to escape sends her on a wildly unexpected journey.
 But time is running out, and the not-really-dead Edward Ashton is still on the loose.
 His mad obsession with the wolfish curse on the Ashtons puts Penelope and the Incorrigibles in dire peril.
 As Penelope fights her way back to her beloved pupils, the three brave Incorrigibles endure their gloomy new tutor and worriedly prepare for the arrival of Lady Constance’s baby.
 Little do they know the danger they’re in!